-Dress baby in her sleeping clothes and sing a song or read a book
+Dress baby in their pajamas and sing a song or read a book

-Bedtime milk feed ends.
-Put baby in her swaddle or sleeping bag, give her a cuddle, and sing her a song.
-Put baby in her bed, saying your sleep phrase and turning off the lights.
+Bedtime feed ends.
+Put the baby in their swaddle or sleep sack, give them a cuddle, and sing them a song.
+Put the baby in their bed, saying your sleep phrase and turning off the lights.